5l1v3r1/nodules/README.md

 	nodule proxy-start password 8000
 	nodule proxy-stop password 8000

-Set a flag on the proxy using `nodule proxy-setflag`.
+Set a flag on the proxy using `nodule proxy-flag`.
 Edit the certificates configuration using `nodule proxy-setcert`.

 # Security